Brian Lara: 2010 return

 After negotiations between Surrey and Lara for the 2010 Friends Provident t20 failed to come to anything, Lara declared that he still wanted to sign a contract to play Twenty20 cricket.
 Late in the year he joined Southern Rocks, a Zimbabwean side, to compete in the 2010–11 Stanbic Bank 20 Series.
 On his debut for the Rocks, and his first-ever Twenty20 match, he scored a half-century, top-scoring for the Rocks with 65.
 He added 34 runs in his next two innings, but then left the competition, citing "commitments elsewhere".

 After expressing his interest to play in the 2011 fourth edition of the Indian Premier League (IPL), and despite not having played active cricket for four years, Brian Lara still managed to attract the highest reserve price of $400,000 ahead of the IPL players' auction in early January 2011; however, no franchise bought him.

 In July 2014, he played for the MCC side in the Bicentenary Celebration match at Lord's.

 On 18 November 2016, Brian Lara signed with Newcastle C&S D5's side The Bennett Hotel Centurions.

 Coaching

-In December 2021 Brian Lara was appointed as Batting Coach and Strategic Advisor of the Sunrisers Hyderabad team for the IPL 2022 edition.
+In December 2021 Brian Lara was appointed as Batting Coach and Strategic Advisor of the Sunrisers Hyderabad team for the 2022 season of the Indian Premier League.

 Personal life

 Lara's father died in 1989 of a heart attack.
 His mother died in 2002 of cancer.

-Lara has two daughters whom he fathered with Trinidadian journalist and model Leasel Rovedas.
+Lara has two daughters with Trinidadian journalist and model Leasel Rovedas.